TSiu88/pizza-parlor/README.md

 * _The program switches the display to show cost of the order when user clicks "Show cost"_
   * _Example Input: click "Show cost"_
   * _Example Output: hide ordering display, show cost display with selections_
+* _The program switches the display back to order screen when user clicks "Edit order"_
+  * _Example Input: click "Edit order"_
+  * _Example Output: show cost display with fields not reset, hide order confirmed display_
-* _The program switches the display to order confirmed when user clicks "Confirm order"_
+* _The program switches the display to order confirmed screen when user clicks "Confirm order"_
   * _Example Input: click "Confirm order"_
   * _Example Output: hide cost display, show order confirmed display with return to home button_
 * _The program has a return to home button after order confirmed to return back to initial home page_